hydraxman/hibeaver/README.md

 Basically, HiBeaver is an Android plugin for modifying your java byte code during the building of your package.

-Dress them as if they are naked!
-Yeah~

 This plugin has been uploaded to jcenter.
 You can use this by adding the following code to your buildScripts:

     classpath 'com.bryansharp:HiBeaver:1.2.3'